shashi-kant10/blog-mob/README.md

 ## Features⚡️

-- Signup with Mail (Verification link sent to mail) & Gmail
-- Signin (Gmail & Other mails)
+- Signup/Signin (Gmail & Other mails)
-- Create user profile (Profile Name & Image)
-- Update user profile
+- Create/Update user profile
+- Read others' blog in Blogfeed
 - Write blogs
-- View other people's blogs
 - Like blogs you love
+- View other users' profile
+- View your blogs
+- Delete your post
 - Pagination for infinite scrolling
 - Logout